datacenter/cilium-dc-design/docs/fabric_agnostic_features.md

 The [Egress Gateway](https://docs.cilium.io/en/stable/network/egress-gateway/egress-gateway) features allows for redirecting traffic originating from pods and destined to specific CIDRs outside the cluster to be routed through particular nodes.

 When the egress gateway feature is enabled and egress gateway policies are in place, packets leaving the cluster are masqueraded with selected, predictable IPs (`egressIP`) associated with the gateway nodes.
-As an example, this feature can be used with legacy firewalls to allow traffic to legacy infrastructure only from specific pods within a given namespace.
-These pods typically have ever-changing IP addresses.
+This allows for network administrators to apply network controls to pods and or namesapces establishing outbound connectivity.

 {: .warning}
 Only Cilium Enterprise supports [Egress Gateway High Availability](https://docs.isovalent.com/configuration-guide/networking/egress-gateway/index.html)